Home | New Testament Studies | John Table of Contents | Previous Section | Next Section |

 SPECIAL TOPIC: ASSURANCE

 ▣ "if" This is a THIRD CLASS CONDITIONAL SENTENCE which means potential action.
+This CONDITION adds a note of contingency.

 ▣ "we keep His commandments" Notice the conditional element ("if" and a PRESENT ACTIVE SUBJUNCTIVE).
-The new covenant is unconditional as to God's offer but conditional as to mankind's repentant faith and obedient response (cf. 1 John 2:3-5; 3:22,24; 5:2,3; John 8:51-52; 14:15,21,23; 15:10; Rev. 2:26; 3:8,10; 12:17; 14:12).
+The New Covenant is unconditional as to God's offer but conditional as to mankind's repentant faith and obedient response (cf. 1 John 2:3-5; 3:22,24; 5:2,3; John 8:51-52; 14:15,21,23; 15:10; Rev. 2:26; 3:8,10; 12:17; 14:12).
 One of the evidences for true conversion is obedience to the Light (both Jesus and the gospel, cf. Luke 6:46).
 Even in the OT obedience was better than sacrificial ritual (cf. 1 Sam.
 15:22; Jer.
 7:22-23).
 Obedience does not bring or secure salvation, but it does evidence salvation.
 It is not the basis (cf. Eph.
 2:8-9), but the fruit (cf. Eph.
 2:10).

 SPECIAL TOPIC: COVENANT